During my PMP exam preparation, I encountered many headache-inducing myths regarding the PMP exam.

 Myth VI: Only REPs Can Offer 35 Contact Hours Training

 This is also one of the most common myths.

-You can get your training from any provider regardless of whether it is a PMI approved provider or not.
-The only benefit of a REP (Registered Education Provider) is that their course content is pre-approved, and in the case of an audit you don’t have to show them your course content.
+You can get your training from a non-PMI approved provider.
+The only benefit of a REP (Registered Education Provider) is that their course content is pre-approved, and if PMI selects you for an audit, you don’t have to show them.

-However, if you get your training from any non-REP and are selected for an audit, you have to show your course content to PMI to verify if it fulfills the training requirements.
+If you get your training from a non-REP and are selected for an audit, you have to show your course content to PMI to verify if it fulfills the training requirements.

-Although it is not necessary, I suggest you get your 35 contact hours training from any renowned training program such as PM PrepCast.
+Therefore, I suggest you get your 35 contact hours training from any renowned training program, such as PM PrepCast.

-The other advantage of REP is that their training material is reviewed by PMI, which itself gives you an assurance of the quality of the product.
+The other advantage of using a REP is that their training material is reviewed by the PMI, which itself assures you of the quality of the product.

-These are six common myths about the PMP certification exam which I have tried to expose here in this blog post.
-There are many other myths that you might encounter on a regular basis.
-Moreover, sometimes PMI updates its procedures, causing old procedures to become myths.
-Therefore, I suggest you visit the PMI site on a regular basis and read the PMP handbook to stay current.
+These are six popular myths about the PMP certification exam You may encounter others.
+This is common as PMI updates its procedures, causing old procedures to become myths.
+I suggest you visit the PMI site and read the PMP handbook to stay current.

-This blog post is based on the article written by Cornelius Fichtner, a world famous PMP trainer and creator of PM PrepCast (35 Contact Hours Training Program), and PM Exam Simulator, and published here with permission from the author.
-The original article can be found by clicking here.
+This blog post is based on the article written by Cornelius Fichtner, a PMP trainer and creator of PM PrepCast (35 Contact Hours Training Program), and PM Exam Simulator, and is published here with permission from the author.
+You can find original article here.